Siftah/get_iplayer/installation.md

 <a name="git-head"></a>
 ## Git HEAD

-There may be occasions when you wish to upgrade to the Git HEAD version of get_iplayer in order to access bug fixes or new features.
-Git HEAD is the latest development version of get_iplayer from its Git repository.
+Git HEAD is the latest development version (HEAD) of get_iplayer from the Git repository.
+There may be occasions when you wish to use the Git HEAD version of get_iplayer in order to test bug fixes or new features.

 <a name="git-head-git"></a>
 ### Using Git (all platforms)